-They may not be as useful for personalized medicine as they are for global politics.
+They may not be as helpful for personalized medicine as for global politics.

 Despite the methodological limitations of this study, its results are worth pursuing.
 Many possible factors could be examined.

-Poor nutritional status could be one of the reasons that high carbohydrate intake was associated with mortality, and since the PURE study actually collected blood samples for a separate article, it might be worth examining them for micronutrient deficiencies .
+The poor nutritional status could be one of the reasons that high carbohydrate intake was associated with mortality.
+Since the PURE study collected blood samples for a separate article, it might be worth examining them for micronutrient deficiencies.

-The authors stated that their study results do not support current World Health Organization dietary guidelines, which limit total fat intake to 30% and saturated fat intake to 10%.
+The authors stated that their study results do not support current World Health Organization dietary guidelines, limiting total fat intake to 30% and saturated fat intake to 10%.

 Are the results of this particular study strong enough to reform dietary guidelines as suggested by the authors?
 Probably not alone.

-However, they do add to a plethora of studies published in recent decades suggesting that saturated fats may not be as harmful as originally thought, and that refined carbohydrates are unhealthy for a number of reasons.
+However, they add to a plethora of studies published in recent decades suggesting that saturated fats may not be as harmful as initially thought and that refined carbohydrates are unhealthy for several reasons.

 So between the PURE study and other emerging evidence, lifting some fat and putting one on top of carbs may be worth considering when updating dietary guidelines.